notEthan/scorpio/README.md

 ### Google API discovery service

-An initial implementation of Scorpio::ResourceBase was based on the format defined for Google's API discovery service.
+Scorpio was initially built to work with the API description format defined for Google's API discovery service.
+Though Scorpio is now primarily built for OpenAPI, Google's format is still supported.

 For background on the Google discovery service and the API description format it defines, see:

 - https://developers.google.com/discovery/
 - https://developers.google.com/discovery/v1/reference/

-This format is still supported.
+Such an API description (called a "rest description" or sometimes "discovery document") is an instance of {Scorpio::Google::RestDescription}.
+Note that Scorpio being OpenAPI-centric, some interfaces use the idioms or terminology of OpenAPI, e.g. a {Scorpio::Google::RestMethod} uses the interface of {Scorpio::OpenAPI::Operation}.
+See `examples/google` in Scorpio's repository for example usage.

+Google does provide official [API clients in Ruby](https://github.com/googleapis/google-api-ruby-client).
+These weigh in at nearly 5 million lines of code across about 500 gems, almost all generated code from the same API documents Scorpio uses.
+Scorpio's dynamic handling of API documents and their schemas provides comparable functionality.

 ## Other